Classifying spaces of infinity-sheaves: Weak Kan fibrancy of the concordance resolution

-We use these to prove Theorem~\ref{sheafthm} in~\S\ref{sec:sheafprop}, and the reader may wish to jump directly to that section to see these propositions in action.
+We use these to prove \cref{sheafthm} in \cref{sec:sheafprop}, and the reader may wish to jump directly to that section to see these propositions in action.
+In fact, in that section and in the remainder of the paper, we will only need \cref{prop:EPisKan,prop:SnisKan}.
+We include \cref{prop:CisKan} because its proof anticipates much of the proof of the other two propositions.

 The proofs of these propositions are based on the following simple observation.
-If one were to try to prove that $F(\A^\bullet)$ is a \emph{strict} Kan complex, an obvious approach would be to construct a deformation retraction from the simplex~$\A^n$ to its horn.
-This is possible in the topological and PL settings, but not possible smoothly.
-However, the basic idea can be salvaged if one only asks for~$F(\A^\bullet)$ to be \emph{weak} Kan, which roughly translates into asking for a retraction up to a suitable homotopy.
-This parallels the proof that concordance is an equivalence relation (Lemma~\ref{lem:concisequiv}): we modify smooth maps between manifolds (via homotopies) to achieve certain constancy properties.
-A relative version of this line of reasoning applies to the maps in Propositions \ref{prop:EPisKan} and \ref{prop:SnisKan}.
+If one were to try to prove that $F(\A^\bullet)$ is a Kan complex in the sense of \cref{defn:Kanfib}, an obvious approach would be to construct a deformation retraction from the simplex~$\A^n$ to its horn.
+This is possible in the topological and PL settings, but not possible smoothly, and a rigorous proof of this is provided in \cref{Kan.counterexample}.
+However, the basic idea can be salvaged if one only asks for~$F(\A^\bullet)$ to be $0$-\emph{weak} Kan, which roughly translates into asking for a retraction up to a suitable homotopy.
+This parallels the proof that concordance is an equivalence relation (\cref{lem:concisequiv}): we modify smooth maps between manifolds (via homotopies) to achieve certain constancy properties.
+A relative version of this line of reasoning applies to the maps in \cref{prop:EPisKan,prop:SnisKan}.